3Preeti/spam-mail-detection/README.md

 ## License
 This project is licensed under the [MIT License](license).
 Feel free to use, modify, and distribute this project as per the license terms.

+---

+## Contributions
+Contributions are welcome!
+Please open an issue or submit a pull request for any feature suggestions or improvements.